 The customers of Fraunhofer IESE come from domains where products are dominated by software: automotive and transportation systems, telecommunications, telematics and service providers, medical systems, as well as information systems and applications in the public sector.
 The institute provides support to companies of any size – from international corporations to small and medium-sized enterprises.
 The public sector also plays an important role as a project partner.

-Fraunhofer IESE, founded in 1996, is directed by Prof. Peter Liggesmeyer and Prof. Dieter Rombach .
+, founded in 1996, is directed by Prof. Peter Liggesmeyer.

 In 2005, the Fraunhofer Academy was established as a central unit to support Fraunhofer institutes in offering advanced training programs.
-With our range of training and development courses, we seek to contribute to the creation of a new innovation culture in Germany and Europe.
+With the range of training and development courses, the Fraunhofer seek to contribute to the creation of an innovation culture in Germany and Europe.
 Especially the service-oriented online Master programs like IESE‘s “Software Engineering for Embedded Systems” are perfectly suited to create new opportunities for software professionals.
-In cooperation with our partner DISC, we will try to provide a program that provides best-in-class theoretical and practical aspects of software engineering.
+In cooperation, we provide a program that provides best-in-class theoretical and practical aspects of software engineering.
 Further information can be found at